Literacy Education Master's Degree

 - Study at Convenient Hours: Courses are offered in the afternoon and evening so that our candidates may work as substitute or full-time teachers during the regular school day.
 Some of our classes are offered in a web-based format through distance learning so that they can fit into many people's busy schedules.

 - Learn from Experienced Faculty: We love teaching.
 Our faculty members have many years of experience across a wide range of grade levels.
-Please consult our departmental faculty Web page or our individual faculty websites for details.
 Contact us if you'd like more information.

 Master of Science in Education (M.S.Ed.)
 Literacy